oliviodare/MakingKnowledge/RAW NOTES/Gingras 2020.md

-> "In this system, the obvious crucial step is "[[peer review]]," for it is at this very point in the process that the paper will exist or not as a socially recognized unit of knowledge circulating in the scientific field." ([ 2020:4](zotero://open-pdf/library/items/42KSYS5H?page=4))
+> "In this system, the obvious crucial step is #peerreview for it is at this very point in the process that the paper will exist or not as a socially recognized unit of knowledge circulating in the scientific field." ([ 2020:4](zotero://open-pdf/library/items/42KSYS5H?page=4))

 > "gatekeeping" ([ 2020:4](zotero://open-pdf/library/items/42KSYS5H?page=4))

-> "When the [[scientific paper]] will have been transformed into a simple accounting unit used for the evaluation of researchers and their institutions, we will observe the emergence and growth of various more or less deviant behaviors trying to cope with the multiplications of metrics through manipulating them or even the peerreview process itself." ([ 2020:4](zotero://open-pdf/library/items/42KSYS5H?page=4))
+> "When the sientific paper will have been transformed into a simple accounting unit used for the evaluation of researchers and their institutions, we will observe the emergence and growth of various more or less deviant behaviors trying to cope with the multiplications of metrics through manipulating them or even the peerreview process itself." ([ 2020:4](zotero://open-pdf/library/items/42KSYS5H?page=4))

 *the so-called malpractices (“predatory journals,” faked peer review, the manipulation of citations to raise impact factors of journals and positions in academic rankings, and the rise in the number of “corrections” to and “retraction” of scientific papers) are the product of the scientific paper becoming an accounting unit ([note on p.4](zotero://open-pdf/library/items/42KSYS5H?page=4))*